great-expectations/great_expectations/docs/docusaurus/docs/cloud/overview/gx_cloud_overview.md

 title: 'GX Cloud overview'
 id: gx_cloud_overview
 description: Explore GX Cloud components, workflows, and architecture.
+toc_min_heading_level: 2
+toc_max_heading_level: 2
 ---

 GX Cloud is a fully managed SaaS platform that simplifies data quality management and monitoring.
 With GX Cloud, you and your organization can work collaboratively to define and maintain shared understanding of your data.

 ## GX Cloud components

 GX Cloud components are entities that represent your data, your data validation criteria, and the results of data validation.
-GX Cloud data validation workflows are created using GX Cloud components.

 |  |  |
 | :--: | :--- |